bscan/Data-Class/README.md

 classes reminiscent of Typescript interfaces.

 ## Moo/Moose compatibility
-Type::Hints are fully compatible with Moo/Moose/Mo/Mouse and similar object frameworks.
+Data::Class is fully compatible with Moo/Moose/Mo/Mouse and similar object frameworks.
 For attributes, you can use public, private, and readonly and they work including defaults, lvalues, and access control.
 However, these attributes are not allowed in Moo/Moose constructors so you will need another method of assigning values